 How to Use: Both systems are on by default but can be adjusted or even turned off within the system settings.

 Limitations: Both systems work between 7 and 90mph.
 If the driver intervenes by turning sharply or applying the brakes (and releasing in the case of AEB), the system will disengage.
+Note: AEB may NOT work in all cases if you have Traffic Aware Cruise Control (TACC) activated (see TACC section above).

 Compared to Others: Tesla’s system is generally good, but Volvo is considered to be the leader in this area and has spent considerable resources on additional features such as large animal detection and avoidance.